motion/orbit/notes/next-nate.md

 - Fix topbar tabs
 - GraphQL editor

-Visual Fixes:

-- Lists search+select seems to have regressed, could be new react-window

 Edit apps from interface:

 - Get editing apps working from UI
 - Test full edit => publish flow with build to production command
 - Needs some visual feedback with banners/messages

-Workspaces:

-- Get second example workspace setup
-- Move between the two workspace in the interface

 App Settings: